interactive-fiction-class/interactive-fiction-class.github.io/homeworks/alexa_action_castle/alexa-action-castle.md

 ### Debugging:
+* You can test your Skill in the *Test* tab of the console.
+The logs from there will be on CloudWatch.
+    * **Important:** To start the Skill, you will first need to say/type: `open action castle`
 * You can use [CloudWatch](https://aws.amazon.com/cloudwatch/) to debug your code.
 When you are in the Code tab in the Alexa developer console, you can click on CloudWatch logs to be directed on your skill’s log output.
-* You can test your Skill in the *Test* tab of the console.
-The logs from there will be on CloudWatch.

 ### Invite Beta Testers